Panthea Lee - Afghanistan mobile money.jpg

 As a writer, I tell stories that reveal the historical roots and human costs of injustice—and that illuminate paths out.
 I draw on my experience running initiatives for change to diagnose why certain efforts fall short, and to examine efforts with true potential to transform our world.

-As an activist, I work to build power among and across historically oppressed communities, on issues of economic justice, anti-imperialism, and mutual aid.
+As a cultural worker, I work to build connections among and across historically oppressed communities, on issues of economic justice, anti-imperialism, and mutual aid.
 This work is grounded in a deep commitment to healing justice and global solidarity.

 Panthea Lee - People Powered co-creation facilitation.JPG